FlaviaBulad/repoprovas/README.md

 ## 📋 Description

 - RepoProvas is a system for sharing tests between students.
-- At RepoProvas anyone can search for old tests of their subjects and teachers or send old exams to help fellow freshmen.
+- At RepoProvas anyone can search for old tests by subjects and teachers or post to help fellow freshmen.

 ---